 - In the northern part of the city you can find Victory beach, which was previously called Russian beach.
 Now, Russian immigrants are spread out all over the city, so it’s no longer a Khmer Brighton Beach.
 It’s located near the port, so it’s not a pleasant swim.
 However, there are many cafes and plenty of accommodations for any budget.

 - Next is Hawaii beach, especially loved by the locals.
 Like the previous one, it’s not the cleanest and you’ll definitely see fuel stains.
-On the other side, Hawaii beach has huge pines along the shore that give shadows and salvation from the sun heat.
+On the other side, Hawaii beach has huge pines along the shore that provide shadow and shelter from the scorching hot sun.